Seacroft Hospital: Developments

 In September 2002 a state of the art catering unit was built on the site, The Receipt And Distribution Unit, RADU.
 It was opened by TV Celebrity chef Brian Turner.
 It provides over 3,000 patients meals twice daily 365 days a year, to all the main hospitals in the Leeds area: these are supplemented by any special dietary needs plus daily bread and milk.
 In October 2002 Loyd Grossman and a team of leading chefs designed "leading chef" dishes for the menu.

 The Seacroft Specialist Rehabilitation Centre opened in June 2006.

 In June 2024, construction work on the Rob Burrow Centre for Motor Neurone Disease was initiated in the hospital grounds: rugby player Rob Burrow had a hand in its design and creation.
-The centre is expected to open later in 2025.
+The centre opened in November 2025.